NoFrosty/NoFrosty/README.md

 I'm a game dev who occasionally touches grass (it's a lie) and frequently touches code. `Work, work!`

-From Unity to Unreal, I build worlds, games, environment, stories, break bugs and create bugs, actually create more than fix them. `Yes, milord?
+From Unity to Unreal, I build worlds, games, environments, stories, break bugs and create bugs, actually create more than fix them. `Yes, milord?
 What is it?`

 Also into web dev and UI/UX like a true full-stack Wacraft III peon. `Something need doing?` `Ready to work!`